cffpods/bigspring-hugo-startup-theme/exampleSite/content/english/contact/_index.md

 ---
 title: Join Us
 subtitle: Become a part of our Clash Family
-description: The Clash Files is the best Podcast, Scrim, and Clan Community in Clash of Clans.
-We share attack strategies, upgrade advice, game news, and base design.
+description: ''
 draft: false

 ---
 ### Join Our Discord Server

-The Clash Files is the best Podcast, Scrim, and Clan Community in Clash of Clans.
-Our friendly members share attack strategies, upgrade advice, game news, and base design.
+For nearly **seven** years we have provided a welcoming Clash of Clans and Clash Royale community with scrims, 15+ clans, friendship, and fun.

 * [**https://discord.gg/clashfiles**](https://discord.gg/clashfiles "discord.gg/clashfiles")